Kimberly Loaiza

-Kimberly Guadalupe Loaiza Martinez (born 12 December 1997) is a Mexican singer and YouTuber.
-She began her YouTube career in 2016, and in 2020 was the seventh most-followed user on TikTok.
+Kimberly Guadalupe Loaiza Martinez (born 12 December 1997) is a Mexican singer.
+She began her YouTube career in 2016, and in 2020, she was the seventh most-followed user on TikTok.

 Career

 Kimberly Loaiza created her Twitter account when she was fourteen years old.
 Five years later, in 2016, she started vlogging on YouTube with her first video on November 15, 2016.
 Loaiza traveled to Colombia for rhinoplasty surgery.
 Loaiza initially made makeup videos, hair tutorials, and trivia for girls; however, over the years her content changed to make more vlogs, challenges and tags with her friends.
 In 2019, Loaiza began a career in music and released her first single, Enamorarme; later, other singles included "More, Tequila and shot, Turn off the light, Our Agreement, Don't be jealous", among others, but people don't consider her a singer because she is not 100% focused on music.

 In 2020, Loaiza launched a clothing line, opened her own telephone company, broke the record of the most subscribers on YouTube for Spanish-speakers, and collaborated with other social media personalities such as James Charles.
-In 2021, Loaiza partner, Juan de Dios Pantoja, appeared in a leaked video where he allegedly had sex with another woman.
+In 2021, Loaiza's partner, Juan de Dios Pantoja, appeared in a leaked video where he allegedly had sex with another woman.
 The scandal worsened when fellow Mexican YouTuber Lizbeth Rodríguez alleged that she had the necessary evidence to expose Juan de Dios Pantoja infidelity with Kevin Achutegui, a friend of Loaiza who is also known for being the personal photographer of both YouTubers.
 After several videos defending himself, de Dios Pantoja apologized to Loaiza, who forgave him and they continued their relationship.

 In mid-2021, the "MTV MIAW 2021" awards were held.
 Loaiza was nominated for Icon MIAW, Creator of the Year, Couple on Fire (for her relationship with Juan de Dios Pantoja called "Jukilop") and Fandom of the Year.